want to become a yerd? read the FAQ below!

 how do i apply?

 Pick up an application in the guidance office, in the yearbook room (room 116), or print out an application from our website.
-Dates will be posted for the 2018-2019 staff during 3rd quarter.
+Applications are due Wednesday, March 14th.
+Interviews will take place from 3-4pm in the HS Media Center Conference Room on March 15th and 16th.
+Interviews are NOT optional.

 What types of recommendations do i need?